nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.5.1 Add or edit height : `height`

-Adds the specified height, in centimetres, to fitNUS.
+You can now set your specified height, in centimetres, to fitNUS.

 Format: `height h/HEIGHT`

 Example:
-* `height h/170` Adds or edits the height of the user, which is 170 cm.
+* `height h/170` fitNUS sets the height of the user, which is 170 cm.

 **Before inputting "170" cm:**